-3 Dusty Books for Crypto Enthusiasts
+3 Dusty Books for Crypto Asset Enthusiasts

-Do you know the difference between crypto fans and crypto enthusiasts?
+Do you know the difference between crypto asset fans and crypto asset enthusiasts?
 For fans, it would be enough to stay on top of the latest trends.
 As for true enthusiasts, those guys dig deeper as they have a bigger dream.
 The dream is to dramatically change the global economy and media using blockchain technologies and P2P cash.
 Intriguing, isn’t it?

 If you don’t want to dive too deep, you can refer to Nathaniel Popper’s book “Digital Gold.
 The Untold Story of Bitcoin.”
 However, to better understand crypto coins themselves, you will need to spend some time with dusty “books of yore” telling about the way marketplaces and the economy actually work.
-To understand the phenomenon of cryptocurrency and their prospects, you’ll need to learn more about the “real” background of crypto asset origin.
+To understand the phenomenon of cryptocurrency and its prospects, you’ll need to learn more about the “real” background of crypto asset origin.

 So, here are 3 dusty but still relevant books right for you!